Brett Comer: Coaching career

 Comer joined Anthony Grant's staff at Dayton in 2017 as a graduate assistant after serving as a volunteer assistant at Indiana University of Pennsylvania.
 He was promoted to Director of Player Development in 2019.
 On July 16, 2022, he was hired as an assistant coach at Stetson.
+On March 20, 2025, he was hired as an assistant coach at Jacksonville.